 Properties of yarrow for skin healing

 Yarrow (Achillea millefolium) has the ability to stop bleeding and makes an excellent styptic.
 A styptic is an astringent that stops bleeding.
-Yarrow styptic is anti-inflammatory, pain relieving, antimicrobial, and wound healing so it is a good choice for shaving cuts, skinned knees, bleeding mosquito bites, and other minor wounds.
+Yarrow styptic is anti-inflammatory, pain-relieving, antimicrobial, and wound healing so it is a good choice for shaving cuts, skinned knees, bleeding mosquito bites, and other minor wounds.
 It’s also one of the best remedies for bruising and swelling.
 Find out more about the healing properties of yarrow in this article.
 Use wild white or pink yarrow for salve making.
 These are higher in the active medicinal compounds than garden varieties of yarrow.
-However, if all you have is deeply colored yarrow flowers like red yarrow, use what you have.
+However, if all you have is deeply coloured yarrow flowers like red yarrow, use what you have.
 The herbs growing in your own backyard will have the constituents that you need to thrive in your environment.

 Step One – Infuse the Oils Using the hot process method